 The German Academic Exchange Service (DAAD) is a publicly-funded independent organization of higher education institutions in Germany.
 DAAD awards scholarships and grants to students who are interested in studying at one of Germany's higher education and research institutions.
 The deadline for fall and spring applications is in January and December for Summer.

 Freeman-ASIA (Freeman Awards for Study in Asia) is designed to support U.S.-based undergraduates with demonstrated financial need who are planning to study overseas in East or Southeast Asia.
 The program's goal is to increase the number of U.S. citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.
 Click here for Freeman-ASIA workshop information.

 Foundation for Global Scholars

-The Foundation for Global Scholars (FGS) was established in 2006 with the vision to open doors for as many college students as possible to have international study opportunities and become globally minded citizens.
+The Foundation for Global Scholars (FGS) was established in 2006 with the vision to open doors for as many college students as possible to have international study opportunities and become globally-minded citizens.
 The purpose of FGS is to mitigate the incremental costs of study abroad programs through scholarship support.
-Since 2006, FGS has awarded over $1.75 million in financial assistance and supported over 1700 outstanding students from more than 300 colleges and universities, raised awareness of international education, and gathered a community who are creating solutions to global challenges.
+Since 2006, FGS has awarded over $1.75 million in financial assistance and supported over 1700 outstanding students from more than 300 colleges and universities.
+Also, FGS has raised awareness of international education and gathered a community who are creating solutions to global challenges.